“Hold it gently, this hungry beast that is your heart.”

 “No mockery in this world ever sounds to me so hollow as that of being told to cultivate happiness.
 Happiness is not a potato, to be planted in mould, ant tilled with manure.
 Happiness is a glory shining far down upon us out of Heaven.
 She is a divine dew which the soul, on certain of its summer mornings, feels dropping upon it from the amaranth bloom and golden fruitage of Paradise.”

 From the first few chapters I fell in love with Villette.
-Brontë’s writing is so insightful that it is hard not wanting to highlight, or make a not of, every single paragraph.
-She has a way with words, managing to orchestrate long yet fluid phrases, that project both strong imageries and feelings.
-She gives intricate and sharp observations, vivid descriptions, thoughtful considerations and manages to imbue her characters with unnerving realism.
-Villette‘s plot rests upon its narrator.
+Brontë’s writing is so insightful that it is hard not to highlight, or make a note of, every single paragraph.
+She has a way with words, managing to orchestrate long yet fluid phrases, that beautifully convey the many nuanced feelings and thoughts of her protagonist as well as the different landscapes she navigates.
+She offers her readers intricate and sharp observations, vivid descriptions, thoughtful asides and complex character studies that struck me for their realism.
+Villette‘s plot rests upon its narrator’s interior struggle.
 In fact, this novel, is all about Lucy Snowe.
-A study of her psychology and of her own sense of self.
-Yet, even upon a second reading, she remains somewhat unknowable to me as she is careful to keep her feelings in check, and on more than one occasion she refrains from sharing certain knowledge with us readers.
-Her self-division is such that might lead other characters—and some readers—to assume that she is ‘cold and distant’, a desired effect as she intentionally wants to curb the part of her self that is passionate and feeling.
+A study of her psychology and of her shifting sense of self.
+Yet, even upon a third reading, she remains somewhat unknowable to me as she is careful to keep her feelings in check, and on more than one occasion she refrains from sharing certain knowledge with her readers (speaking of, there is an almost meta aspect to her narrative as she directly address readers and refers to scenes occurred in previous ‘chapters’).
+Her self-division

 “Oh, my childhood!
 I had feelings: passive as I lived, little as I spoke, cold as I looked, when I thought of past days, I could feel.
 About the present, it was better to be stoical; about the future–such as a future as mine–to be dead.”

 Her unreliability seems a natural outcome of her not wanting to reveal herself completely to us and others, and perhaps by lying to her readers, she can also deceive herself.
-We never know why she has become so alienated from her feelings but given that even as a child she was self-possessed, a quiet observer, it seems that it is merely an aspect of her self.
-This divide between duty and self-fulfilment is the main focus of the narrative.
+We never know why she has become so alienated from her feelings but given that even as a child she was self-possessed and quiet observer, it seems that it is merely an aspect of who she is.
+This divide between duty and self-fulfilment, reason and feeling, is the main focus of the narrative.
 Brontë’s Lucy, similarly to her more famous literary sister Jane, is a woman living on the social margins of her society: an orphan with few living relations and or friends, she lacks conventional beauty and the wealth necessary to be respected by society.
 Lucy minimises the loss of her family, not wanting to dwell on how this affected her nor on the difficulties she experienced as an orphan, dismissing that period of her life as “a long time—of cold, of danger, of contention”.
 Her hardships go unheard since “to whom could [she] complain?” and so she grows accustomed to solitude believing that “there remained no possibility of dependence on others” .
 The narrative that follows will see her confronted with different forms of femininity and womanhood which are often embodied in the women she meets in England and in Villette.